suragch/audio_video_progress_bar/README.md

 );
 ```

+Now the time labels are displayed on the side:

 ![](https://github.com/suragch/audio_video_progress_bar/blob/master/supplemental/side_labels.png)

 ## Notes

-If your interested in how this widget was made, check out the article [Creating a Flutter widget from scratch](https://suragch.medium.com/creating-a-flutter-widget-from-scratch-a9c01c47c630)
+If your interested in how this widget was made, check out the article [Creating a Flutter widget from scratch](https://suragch.medium.com/creating-a-flutter-widget-from-scratch-a9c01c47c630).

-If you find any bugs, feel free to open an issue.
+Please open an issue if you find any bugs.